Wilhelm Reich: Popular culture

 Reich continued to influence popular culture after his death.
-Turner writes that the evil Dr. Durand Durand in the feature film Barbarella (1968) seems to be based on Reich; he places Barbarella (Jane Fonda) in his Excessive Machine so that she would die of pleasure, but rather than killing her the machine burns out.
+Turner writes that the evil Dr. Durand Durand (Milo O'Shea) in the feature film Barbarella (1968) seems to be based on Reich; he places Barbarella (Jane Fonda) in his Excessive Machine so that she would die of pleasure, but rather than killing her the machine burns out.
 A film about Reich and the implications of his ideas, W.R.: Mysteries of the Organism (1971), was made by Yugoslav director Dušan Makavejev.
 An orgone accumulator made an appearance as the Orgasmatron in Woody Allen's comedy feature film Sleeper (1973).
-The use of orgone accumulators, a cloudbuster and representations of Reich's orgone therapy with patients, together with a snapshot of the FDA's hostile actions against Reich were dramatised in a short film called 'It Can Be Done', which was made by British director Jon East in 1999.
+The use of orgone accumulators, a cloudbuster and representations of Reich's orgone therapy with patients, together with a snapshot of the FDA's hostile actions against Reich were dramatised in a short film called It Can Be Done, which was made by British director Jon East in 1999.
 The film screened at the 56th Venice Film Festival on 11 September 1999.

 Patti Smith's "Birdland" on her album Horses (1975) is based on Reich's life.
 Hawkwind's song "Orgone Accumulator", on their album Space Ritual (1973) is named for his invention.
 In Bob Dylan's "Joey" from Desire (1976), the eponymous gangster spends his time in prison reading Nietzsche and Reich.
 Reich is also a character in the opera Marilyn (1980) by Italian composer Lorenzo Ferrero.

 Kate Bush's single "Cloudbusting" (1985) described Reich's arrest through the eyes of his son, Peter, who wrote his father's story in A Book of Dreams (1973).
 The video for the song features Donald Sutherland as Reich and Bush as Peter.
 Robert Anton Wilson's play, Wilhelm Reich in Hell (1987), is about Reich's confrontation with the American government.
 Four-beat Rhythm: The Writings of Wilhelm Reich (2013) is a compilation album on which Reich's writings are adapted to music.
 The Australian designer Marc Newson has produced a range of orgone furniture, most famously his Orgone Chair (1993).
 In James Reich's novel Soft Invasions (2017), a fictionalized Wilhelm Reich is treating a Hollywood mogul using an orgone accumulator.
+Finnish artist Ville Kallio has released a video game Psycho Patrol R, that features a sci-fi world where orgone energy powers mechs and Reich is respected as a prominent scientist.